Azure/Vision-AI-DevKit-Pages/docs/_docs/07-Deploy_Model_IoT_Hub.md

 By default the wizard gives you a route called *route*, defined as FROM /* INTO $upstream, which means that any messages output by any module will be sent to your IoT hub.

-While the sample module requires no changes, you can qdd or update the routes with information from Declare routes, then select **Next** to continue to the review section.
+While the sample module requires no changes, you can add or update the routes with information from Declare routes, then select **Next** to continue to the review section.

 ### Review deployment